Flashcards in FAR Deck (207):

 What statements are required for the Proprietary funds?

-2)Statement of revenues, expenditures, and changes in net position
+1)Statement of Net Postition2)Statement of revenues, expenditures, and changes in net position3)Statement of cash flows

 What statements are required for the fiduciary funds?